-However, in other ways the experiment is an ideal learning environment.
+It is also worth noting that in some ways the experiment is an ideal learning environment.
 Respondents complete the exact same task with minimal other changes to their environment besides variation in the noise level in quick succession.
 Specifically, they spend exactly half of their time in noise and in quiet (10 sessions per condition in the first experiment and 2 in the second).
 Given that they do not learn in this setting of experimental variation, there is reason for caution in hoping that they will learn in the real world even though their time in the experiment was relatively short.
-Moreover, because the sample is used to working in noisy settings, they are not beginning to learn the effects completely from scratch in the experiment.
+Moreover, because the sample was seeking employment in noisy factories, they are likely not beginning to learn the effects completely from scratch in the experiment.
 This experience should aid the learning process unless a large component of the effect of noise is task specific.
 If that is the case, however, we should also be skeptical that workers are sorting efficiently because learning would require extended exposure to each possible task with varying levels of noise, which seems unlikely to occur.

-$^{^{34}}$ Additionally, respondents' stated beliefs are suspiciously similar to their stated levels of annoyance (see Figure A17).
+^{36.} Additionally, respondents' stated beliefs are suspiciously similar to their stated levels of annoyance (see Figure A16).
 This is what we would expect in a world where respondents do not understand the impact that noise has on their productivity, and instead provide something that they do understand, namely how annoying they find noise.